Steven Ferguson (footballer, born 1982)

 Steven Ferguson (born 1 April 1982) is a Scottish footballer.

 Career

 Ferguson started his career at East Fife, scoring six goals in 11 appearances.
 He then made the move to Premier League club Tottenham Hotspur, where he would not make a single appearance.
 During his time at Spurs he was loaned out to Scottish club Motherwell, where he would make 19 appearances (11 from the bench) and scored two goals, including the last goal in the 6–1 win over Hearts at Fir Park.

-In 2003, he was released by Tottenham and joined Woking, where he would spend the majority of his career, making 113 appearances and scoring 19 goals.
+In 2003, he was released by Tottenham and joined Woking, where he would spend most of his career, making 113 appearances and scoring 19 goals.